authsignal/next-auth-passkeys-example/README.md

 ## Introduction

-AuthSignal is a step-up authentication platform that seamlessly adds passkeys and MFA anywhere in your application, providing enhanced security exactly when you need it.
+Authsignal is a step-up authentication platform that seamlessly adds passkeys and MFA anywhere in your application, providing enhanced security exactly when you need it.

 ## Deploy